NBDsoftware/biobb_workflows/euCanShare/Single_protein_wfs/2.Clustering_and_cavity_analysis/README.md

 See [biobb documentation](https://mmb.irbbarcelona.org/biobb/documentation/source) for additional properties not included in the YAML configuration file.

-To run in an HPC environment adapt the run_HPC.sl and input_HPC.yml scripts and send the job to the slurm queue:
+To run in an HPC environment adapt the run_HPC.sl and input_HPC.yml scripts and send a job to the slurm queue:

 ```bash
 sbatch run_HPC.sl